webrecorder/pywb/docs/manual/configuring.rst

 A custom system to override Flash video with a custom download via ``youtube-dl`` and replay with a custom player was enabled in previous versions of pywb.
 However, this system was not widely used and is in need of improvements, and was designed when most video was Flash-based.
-The system is seldom usedd now that most video is HTML5 based.
+The system is seldom used now that most video is HTML5 based.

-For these reasons, this functionality, previosuly enabled by including the script ``/static/vidrw.js``, is disabled by default.
+For these reasons, this functionality, previously enabled by including the script ``/static/vidrw.js``, is disabled by default.

 To enable the previous behavior, add to config::